-Sleep apnea, a serious sleep disorder, occurs when a person’s breathing is interrupted while sleeping.
-There are two types of sleep apnea; obstructive and central, which can affect anyone at any age, even children.
+Sleep apnea occurs when a person’s breathing is disrupted during sleep due to blocked airways.
+There are two types of sleep apnea: obstructive and central.

-Several treatment options can be determined by your healthcare practitioner.
-Breathing devices, lifestyle changes, surgery and mouthpieces are common sleep apnea treatments.
-If left undiagnosed or untreated sleep apnea can lead to serious complications such as heart attack, glaucoma, diabetes, cancer, and cognitive and behavioral disorders.
+Sleep apnea is considered serious.
+If left untreated or undiagnosed, it can lead to serious complications such as heart attack, glaucoma, diabetes, cancer, or cognitive and behavioral disorders.

-Boston Dental uses the latest 3D scanners such as the Dental Cone-Beam Computed Tomography (CBCT) Technology to generate 3D images of our patients’ dental structures, soft tissue, nerve paths and bone – all in a single scan.
-The CBCT can provide accurate images by moving a cone-shaped X-ray beam around the patient to produce hundreds of high-quality images.
-These images enable our dentists to execute more precise treatment planning than a traditional X-ray machine.
+Boston Dental uses the latest 3D scanners, including Dental Cone-Beam Computed Tomography (CBCT) technology to generate 3D images of our patients’ dental structures, soft tissue, nerve pathways, and bones – all in a single scan.
+The CBCT produces accurate, high-quality imagery enabling our dentists to execute more precise treatment planning.